mzazon/awesome-cloud-projects/gcp/scientific-video-analysis-workflows-cluster-toolkit-gemini-fine-tuning/scientific-video-analysis-workflows-cluster-toolkit-gemini-fine-tuning.md

        use: [network, slurm_controller]
    EOF

-   # Build the deployment
+   # Build the deployment using gcluster
-   ./ghpc create video-analysis-cluster.yaml
+   ./gcluster create video-analysis-cluster.yaml
    cd video-analysis-cluster

    # Deploy the cluster infrastructure